Franz Schall: Flying the Messerschmitt Me 262

 On 4 April, Schall claimed a P-51 shot down.
 That day, RAF Bomber Command had targeted Nordhausen with 243 Avro Lancaster bombers while the USAAF Eighth Air Force sent 950 B-17s and B-24s to Luftwaffe airfields at Kaltenkirchen, Parchim, Perleberg, Wesendorf, Faßberg, Hoya, Dedelstorf and Eggebek, as well as the U-boat yards at Finkenwerder and shipyards at Kiel.
 This bomber force was protected by 800 escort fighters.
 On 9 April, the RAF targeted the German ships Admiral Scheer, Admiral Hipper and Emden moored at Kiel and other targets in northern Germany.
 That afternoon, Schall claimed a Lancaster shot down.
 On 10 April 1945, Schall claimed a P-51 shot down.
 He was then killed when his aircraft rolled into a bomb crater, flipped, and exploded during an attempted emergency landing at Parchim Airfield.
 That day, the Luftwaffe lost a number of Me 262 pilots, including Oberleutnant Walther Wever.
 The Americans dubbed this day the "great jet massacre".
+Schall had been nominated for the Knight's Cross of the Iron Cross with Oak Leaves (Ritterkreuz des Eisernen Kreuzes mit Eichenlaub) which was not approved before the war ended.